controesempio/Privacy-Share-Buttons/privacy-share-buttons/readme.txt

 === Privacy Share Buttons ===
 Contributors: lucha
-Tags: privacy, social, twitter, facebook, identica, googleplus Requires at least: 2.7
+Tags: privacy, social, twitter, facebook, googleplus Requires at least: 2.7
-Tested up to: 3.3.1
+Tested up to: 3.6
-Stable tag: 0.1
+Stable tag: 0.3

 Enables the well-known "Share this" buttons for different social networks, but with respect toward's your user privacy and data.

 == Description ==
-A simple interface to a jQuery plug-in, originally written by heisde.de and thereafter re-written by the author.
+A simple interface to panzi [SocialSharePrivacy](https://github.com/panzi/SocialSharePrivacy) jQuery plugin.

-The plugins offers the possibility of showing in posts (and optionally pages) buttons for sharing content to Facebook, Google Plus, Twitter, and Identi.ca.
+The plugin offers the possibility of showing in posts (and optionally pages) buttons for sharing content to a number of external services like Facebook, Google Plus, Twitter, etc..
 These buttons are dummy-button by default, and only after explicit action by the visitor they are activated and become the real buttons.
 This allows to give control to the single visitor if he wants to send sensible personal information to third-parties sites, and thus providing a nice compromise between privacy and social sharing.

 == Installation ==